 "We respect each other.
 The team does not order us to eat together.
 We only speak about car set-ups or engines.
 Outside of the track, we do not talk to each other.
 I think it is common between teammates.
 We try to beat each other.
 I do not care if our relationship is frosty".

-Williams is enjoying a front-row lockout.
-Their previous one was on 13th July 1997 at Silverstone with Villeneuve and Frentzen.
-A peremptory order is given to Montoya and Ralf Schumacher from the team: do not do something stupid in the first corner, otherwise the punishment will be terrible.
-Patrick Head, technical directors, expect no margin for error.
+Williams locks out the front-row for the first time since the Silverstone qualifying on Saturday 13 July 1997, with Villeneuve and Frentzen.
+The Grove-based team gives a peremptory order to Montoya and Ralf Schumacher: do not do something stupid in the first corner, otherwise the punishment will be terrible.
+Technical director Patrick Head expect no margin for error.
 He calls the two drivers to his office to give specific instructions: if you crash into each other, we will take no prisoners.
-The last time the German engine supplier locked out the front row was back in 1986, at Zeltweg, in Austria, with Teo Fabi on pole and Berger 2nd.
+The last time Bmw locked out the front row was at the 1986 Austrian Grand Prix, with Teo Fabi and Gerhard Berger.
 Montoya nods:

 "Ruining everything at the start would not make sense.
 I need points and so do Ralf and the team in order to overtake McLaren in the standings.
 I have a great chance to win".